-Throughout the programme, Year 9, 10, 11 students are closely guided and mentored by skilled social workers and Year 12 and 13 mentors.
-The Foundation develops relationships with young people, their families, extended families, schools and referral agencies, and by gaining an understanding of their challenges and dreams.
-We use outdoor adventure and leadership development programmes to promote insight and understanding of our mission.
-Students experience real consequences resulting from their behaviours and decisions.
-The differences between their current behaviours and their goals are highlighted, encouraging them to achieve the goals they chose.
+Along the way we use outdoor adventure camps, leadership development programmes and workplace exposure trips to promote insight and understanding of the real life that’s waiting for them after school.
+Our young people experience real consequences resulting from their behaviours and decisions.
+The differences between their current behaviours and their goals are highlighted, encouraging them to aspire to more and to achieve the goals they choose.

-We are confident in the preventative impact of The Gem Journey and we have all commented on the clear difference in the attitude of the Students who have experienced the story and those who have yet to be exposed to the therapy.
+We are confident in the preventative impact of The Gem Journey and as a team we have all commented on the clear difference in attitude between the young people who have travelled on the journey and those who have yet to be exposed to the intervention.
 The story gives the students permission to admit their faults and gives them hope that they can overcome them.
 An honesty and vulnerability develops within the group as the chapters of the story pinpoint more issues to address and more models for addressing them effectively.